Welcome - Thank you for visiting our website

 Pam Lee Maple Class Teacher.
 Leader in Learning - RE and PSHE&C.

 Garth Lenton Oak Class Teacher.
-Leader in Learning – Mathematics and Geography.
+Leader in Learning – Mathematics.

 Rachael Long Hazel Class Teacher.
 Leader in Learning - Literacy and Modern Languages.

 Maria PennWillow Class Teacher.
-Leader in Learning – Science, History, Art & Design and Design Technology.
+Leader in Learning – Science, Art & Design and Design Technology.

 Jo BrindleJo supports the social and emotional needs of our children.